Friday, 31 July 2020

 This stretch of road is also notable for garlic.
 Every farmhouse has a sign outside saying czosnek.
 Like the stretch of the DK48 between Klwów and Potworów is famous for its red peppers.

 Below: the sleepy town of Urzędów.
-I drove through on Saturday and thought - a nice little place - will have to return.
-I did - on a Sunday.
-Everything's locked shut with the exception of the Lewiatan grocery shop, tiny, yet crammed with people like a rush-hour tram.
-Mostly in masks, mostly buying ice cream in five-litre tubs.
-I'd have happily stopped here for lunch, but there was nothing.
-This picturesque small town is developmentally retarded by not having a cafe or restaurant on the otherwise lovely town square.
+I drove through on Saturday and thought - a nice enough little place - will have to return.
+Which I did - on a Sunday.
+Everything's locked shut with the solitary exception of a Lewiatan grocery shop; tiny, yet crammed with people like a rush-hour tram.
+Mostly buying ice cream in five-litre tubs.
+I'd have happily stopped in Urzędów for lunch, but there was nothing.
+This picturesque small town is developmentally retarded by not having a cafe or restaurant on its otherwise lovely town square.
 Result - no life, no vibrancy; people scoffing ice cream at home rather than partaking of social life and creating a sense of community.
-And so I rode on a further 24km to Annopol and had a pizza there in a little restaurant filled with families and young people enjoying ice cream and cold beers.
+And so I rode on a further 24km to Annopol and had a pizza there in a little restaurant filled with families and young people enjoying their ice cream and cold beers.

 Local authorities should do more to encourage entrepreneurs to open what's called 'mała gastronomia' ('small gastronomy') - it does wonders for the economy!